Hello.

 This is my 'best of me' page.
 It's a portfolio, not a blog; a collection of the work that I've done over the years of which I am most proud.
 This is why, in one or two cases (ahem), some of the pieces are getting a little bit dusty.
 I keep them here because I still think each of them is important - and that as a whole, they give you a very quick scrapbook-view of what is important to me.

-It's easy to be sensationalist about the future: holding up a cancer cure one moment and screaming that the nanobots are coming the next.
-I don't do that.
-I like days of reading academic papers, in preparation for interviews with people who are the best in their fields.
+I don't like catastrophising and I don't like evangelism.
+I like days reading academic papers like the responsible nerd that I am, in preparation for interviews with people who are the best in their fields.
 I like talking to people who know more than I do.
-I like taking everything I know, every paper I've read and every interview I've conducted and turning that into an article that (I hope), everyone will finish feeling informed.
+I like taking everything I know, every paper I've read and every interview I've squeezed out of my (very) old dictaphone and turning that into an article that (I hope), everyone will finish feeling informed and smart and like I was just a little bit funnier than they were expecting me to be going in.

 If you'd like to get in touch, or commission me to write for you, here's my contact page.